shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

 Once a lifetime for SSH keys is set, GitLab:

 - Requires users to set an expiration date that is no later than the allowed lifetime on new SSH keys.
-The maximum allowed lifetime is:
-  - 365 days by default.
-  - 400 days, if you enable the `buffered_token_expiration_limit` feature flag.
 - Applies the lifetime restriction to existing SSH keys.
 Keys with no expiry or a lifetime greater than the maximum immediately become invalid.